 Meet the Team

-We are an experienced and growing team of voluntary doulas, therapists, antenatal teachers, grassroots translators, human rights specialists and breastfeeding supporters.
-Together, we are dedicated to serving women and their babies during times of financial hardship and vulnerability.
+We are an experienced and growing team of doulas, trauma therapists, antenatal teachers, human rights specialists and infant feeding supporters.
+Together, we are dedicated to serving women/pregnant and birthing people and their babies during times of financial hardship and disadvantage.

-Kate has been working with women, families and healthcare professionals for over 24 years as a Doula, Mentor and Educator.
-She has been actively supporting human/women's rights within the childbearing year for over two decades and has a deep understanding of how empathic support, informed choice and education are pivotal in improving birth.
-Kate believes that collaborative care towards empowered outcomes can ultimately contribute towards positive societal change.
+Kate has been working with women, families and healthcare professionals for over 26 years as a Doula, mentor, birth story supporter and Doula educator.
+During this time, Kate has been actively supporting human/women's rights within the childbearing year and has a deep understanding of how continuous support, informed decision making and education are pivotal in improving birth.
+Kate believes that collaborating with survivors and victims of trauma towards best outcomes brings improved birth experiences, helps with early bonding and attachment for new families and as a result, contributes towards positive societal change.

-For the last 15 years, alongside continuing to attend to emerging families, Kate has been focused on educating writing and delivering trauma informed training packages in birth support and Doula education.
-Kate is also founder of Conscious Birthing Doula Training and Trauma Informed Education.
+For the last 15 years, alongside continuing to attend to emerging families, Kate has been focused on educating, writing and delivering trauma informed training packages for doulas, survivors' organisations and healthcare professionals.

 Alison is an experienced Doula and mentor who is passionate about all things birth and empowering women - whatever their circumstance.
 Alison has worked in this field in the Channel Islands and the UK.
 She moved from Guernsey to the UK in 1998, and has 6 children ranging from 13-23 years old.